How to execute a successful management buyout (MBO)

 Step 1: Find the right people to buy out the company

 Properly selecting the co-shareholders who will take over the business is a critical step in the buyout process.
-“It’s a little like a marriage,” Drouin says.
+“It’s a little like a marriage,” Blouin says.
 “Everyone has to share the same values and vision.”

 He also stresses that they all have to be entrepreneurially minded.
-“It’s not a good idea to get someone to join the group because they have money to invest in it, for instance,” Drouin says.
+“It’s not a good idea to get someone to join the group because they have money to invest in it, for instance,” Blouin says.

 You will also need to find a leader from among the members of the multifunctional group to act as president.
-“It’s not always natural and sometimes the group needs to be assisted with this strategic decision,” Drouin says.
+“It’s not always natural and sometimes the group needs to be assisted with this strategic decision,” Blouin says.

 It’s a little like a marriage.
 Everyone has to share the same values and vision.